florians10/TechTest-ApplicationService/readme.md

 ### Tips

 - Write clean, readable code.
 - Write tests.
 See `ProductOneTests` for an example.
+Ensure `dotnet test` runs your tests and they all pass.
 - Demonstrate knowledge of SOLID principles and design patterns.
 - Be a perfectionist.
 But, remember, done is better than perfect.
 - Keep a simple log of your decisions etc.  See [log](log.md)